Marketplace, the public radio program, discovered something alarming in the nation’s economic data.

 And, Marketplace found Americans also report “a lot” of fear about paying monthly bills.
 More than 10 percent fear being unable to make a car payment, more than 10 percent fear being unable to make a mortgage payment, more than 25 percent fear being unable to pay rent and more than 33 percent fear not being able to make a student loan payment.

 Other fears include not having enough saved for retirement, an unexpected medical bill and not being able to afford college for their children.

 It’s the kind of survey that print, Web and broadcast reporters anywhere in the country can use as a launching point for their own stories.

-Marketplace published all kinds of demographic information about its survey, which you can find here.
+Marketplace published all kinds of demographic information about its survey.

 The program is also asking its audience to share stories of how they feel about the economy, something that you also can do with your readers and listeners.

 We’ve written about the Federal Reserve’s reluctance to raise interest rates.
 Perhaps surveys like this one are an indication of why.